GamesCreed

 Wandering the Wilderness

 Overall, Medieval Dynasty is a game that is in some way faced with a minor identity crisis.
 The game’s survival elements are solid if not somewhat dull.
 Its ‘City Management’ aspect is the strongest aspect of the game and inevitably feeds into the survival elements… the outlier is its RPG elements.
-Whilst the skeleton of an RPG is there, it feels barren and detracts from that area of the experience so much that for a large part it is ignored with the exception of the main chapters.
+Whilst the skeleton of an RPG is there, it feels barren and detracts from that area of the experience so much that for a large part it is ignored except the main chapters.

-Medieval Dynasty is probably one of the first survival game innovators to be released for a long time and whilst the game fumbled in numerous places, it still finds its niche and sticks with it.
+Medieval Dynasty is probably one of the first survival game innovators to be released for a long time, and whilst the game fumbled in numerous places, it still finds its niche and sticks with it.
 It may not be the most exciting game in the world, but managing the population whilst traipsing through the wilderness offers a certain calm that few other games can match.
 Medieval Dynasty is a good game that is only improved by the prospect of the bright future that it holds.

-I for one am so excited for where Medieval Dynasty will go and what the developers will do and add next.
+I, for one, am so excited for where Medieval Dynasty will go and what the developers will do and add next.

 Here at GamesCreed, we cover everything gaming.
-From the latest news, to stellar reviews, GamesCreed has you covered.
+From the latest news to stellar reviews, GamesCreed has you covered.

 Review Overview